Here’s the message I’ve been spreading for women in and out of the workforce—one that can never be said enough:

 - Check out co-working spaces.
 As an employee or an entrepreneur you can work close to home in a burgeoning number of cool co-working spaces.
 You get the feeling of camaraderie, there’s always someone to talk to near the coffee machine and there’s a general buzz of active and creative thinking.
 Hayvn is one example of a great new co-working space near my suburban home.

 - Consider a job share.
 It’s a less common form of flexible work…but it’s growing.
 If you have complementary skills with a colleague, a job share can give you flexibility without losing career traction.
-(Get job share how to’s from workmuse.com.)
+(Learn how from U.S. job share expert workmuse.com.)

 - Capitalize on your expertise and start a consulting practice.
 As the last of the Baby Boomers reach retirement age, employers are losing a lot of intellectual capital.
 Now they’re much more open to consultants who offer deep niche expertise.
 As a consultant you’re perceived as a leading expert in your field…and you reduce employment risk with less dependence on the ups and downs of one employer.
 Check out these statistics that tell a great story about thriving independent consultants and then read the next tip about freelance workers.